dmennell/konvoy-kaptain-tutorial/README.md

 konvoy get ops-portal
 ```

 Look around the Operations Portal.
-Kaptain is designed to take advantage of the
+Kaptain is designed to take advantage of the inherent User Access Control, Metrics, alerting, and Logging provided by the Konvoy Operations Portal

+## Retrieve the Kaptain Browser URL

-You now have two options to retrieve the.
+You have two options to retrieve the Kaptyain URL.
 * If you ARE familiar with the kubernetes cli `KUBECTL` and have it installed, you can find the Kaptain Browser UI using the following commands:
-  * Kaptain UI via the terminal
+  * Retrieve Kaptain UI via KUBECTL

 * If you ARE NOT familiar with the Kubernetes CLI `KUBECTL`, or do not have it installed on your local machine, we can extract the Kaptain browser UI from the Kubernetes Dashboard provided via the Konvoy Operations Portal using the following directions:
-  * Kaptain UI via the Browser
+  * Kaptain UI via the Kubernetes Dashboard

 ## Retrieve Kaptain UI URL Via KUBECTL